-Please Note: Nomination forms for the Troubled Families Programme will also cease from 18th June, as will the ability to refer directly to PASS.
-Referrals for Troubled Families Programme will need to be on a CAF.
+Please Note: Referrals for Troubled Families Programme will need to be on a CAF.

-All referrals to both Social Care and PASS, including the Troubled Families Programme will now go through MASH as a single front door.
+All referrals to both Social Care and the Prevention and Support Service (PASS), including the Troubled Families Programme will now go through MASH as a single front door.